Stencyl/stencylpedia/chapter-12/purchases.md

 ![buy-product](http://static.stencyl.com/pedia2/ch12/buy.png)

 > Recall from above that we want to check if in-app billing has started, so we used an event and stored that in a game attribute.
-What's where **canMakePurchases** comes from.
+That's where **canMakePurchases** comes from.

 #### Testing for Success / Failure